Pappas Family Food Pantry

 For those individuals that are homeless, near-homeless, have little or no insurance and are in need of a primary medical home, CHC is here to assist.
 Appointments made be made for any Monday from noon to 3pm; Tuesday from 8:30am to 5pm.
 This is NOT a walk-in clinic or emergency clinic.
 This point of service will become your “medical home” as the physician, APRN and staff become your primary care givers.

-As open days and hours are subject to change, we encourage you to call Melissa at 860-622-1517 to make your apppointment.
+As open days and hours are subject to change, we encourage you to call CHC at 860-622-1517 to make your appointment.

 Vocational & Educational Training